 Determining Liability in Colorado

-Unfortunately, some insurers may attempt to place blame on victims to lower or deny a settlement, and determining liability can be a complex process.
-This is why it is important to take pictures of the scene of the accident whenever possible.
-It is also important to speak with our Denver lawyers so we can protect your rights.
+Unfortunately, some insurers may attempt to place blame on victims to lower or deny a settlement, and determining liability can be complex.

 Determining liability in a car accident comes down to establishing who was at fault for causing the crash.
-We thoroughly investigate your accident to prove that negligence occurred.
-Our legal team may use evidence like:
+Our Denver car accident attorney will thoroughly investigate your accident to prove that negligence occurred.

-- Police reports, which include officer observations, citations, and initial fault assessments.
+- Police reports, which include officer observations, citations, and initial fault assessments

-- Witness statements from bystanders or other drivers.
+- Witness statements from bystanders or other drivers

-- Dashcam or surveillance footage, if available.
+- Dashcam or surveillance footage, if available

-- Driver statements and admissions made at the scene or to insurers.
+- Driver statements and admissions made at the scene or to insurers

 What Are Some of the Most Common Injuries Sustained in an Auto Accident?